namankanakiya/connect-azuretables/Readme.md

     //run every 2 minutes
     var options = {sessionTimeOut: 30, overrideCron: '0 */2 * * * *'};

+Touching the session (e.g. if the user makes a request to you application) will reset the timeout period for that session.
+This makes browser session cookies (i.e. `cookie.maxAge = null`) behave like rolling sessions.

+You can also achieve the same effect by setting `cookie.maxAge` and `rolling: true`.
+If you set both `cookie.maxAge` *and* `sessionTimeOut` then the session expiry is based on `maxAge`.
+In this case `sessionTimeOut` is ignored.

 **Note:** There is no concurrency logic to prevent multiple servers trying to clean up the same session in a multi-server deployment.
 To help prevent polluting logs unnecessarily, HTTP 404 errors on deletion are not logged, but still, this is not ideal.
 If this is a problem in your application, you could suppress the clean up on your web servers